Fox-ML-infrastructure/FoxML_Core/UPDATE_MESSAGE.md

 ## **Current Development Status**

-* **TRAINING pipeline — fully functional**
+* **TRAINING pipeline — testing and verified** ✅

+  Pipeline is fully functional and verified.
 XGBoost source-build issues and readline symbol errors resolved.

-* **Orchestration — stable**

-  Training orchestration is working as intended across all model families.

-* **TensorFlow (GPU) — functional**

-  GPU acceleration works.
-Some environment-specific warnings (version checks, plugin registration) are being investigated for cleanup.

-* **GPU models — functional**
+* **GPU families — confirmed working** ✅

-  TensorFlow GPU families are operational and producing artifacts.
+  All GPU model families are operational and producing artifacts.
+Expect some noise and warnings during GPU model training (version compatibility messages, plugin registration notices) — these are harmless and do not affect functionality.

-  MetaLearning GPU usage issue resolved.
-Sequential models (CNN1D, LSTM, Transformer) 3D preprocessing issue fixed.
-Continued GPU testing and validation underway.
+* **Sequential models — final 4 in testing**

+  CNN1D, LSTM, Transformer, and remaining sequential models are in final testing phase.
+3D preprocessing issues resolved.

 * **Target ranking & selection — testing**